Fiserv/unified-merchant-master/docs/specification/merchant/merchant.md

 * **Table Name**: UMM.MERCHANT
 ## List of Fields:
 ### MERCHANT_ID
-* Description: Backend unique identifier for a merchant.
+* Description: Unique identifier of the merchant.
+It is required to add merchant-specific information to the database.
-* API field: merchantId
+* API field: `merchantId`
 * Field Specification:

 <!-- type: tab